CuPy can be used in conjunction with other libraries.

 Here is a simple example:

-Note that as of DLPack v0.3 for correctness it (implicitly) requires users to ensure that such conversion (both importing and exporting a CuPy array) must happen on the same CUDA/HIP stream.
+Note that as of DLPack v0.5 for correctness the above approach (implicitly) requires users to ensure that such conversion (both importing and exporting a CuPy array) must happen on the same CUDA/HIP stream.
 If in doubt, the current CuPy stream in use can be fetched by, for example, calling